 Descriptions of a cave-in and encounters with a mountain lion.

-The book addresses social ostracization and physical disability directly.
+The book addresses social ostracization directly.
+Tao experiences ostracization due to his physical difference.
 The threat of infanticide is mentioned as a backstory (Tao was nearly left for hyenas).
 Character death (Graybeard) is handled with a secular but spiritual reverence for nature and legacy.
 The resolution is triumphant and hopeful, emphasizing merit over birthright.
+The book depicts a character being ostracized for a physical difference, which may be upsetting for children who have experienced similar treatment.

 An artistic or 'sensitive' child who feels like they don't fit into a sports-heavy or high-conformity environment.
 Also perfect for the animal lover who enjoys 'first dog' origin stories.

 Parents should be aware of the early scene describing how Tao was almost abandoned as an infant.
-The rituals involve some mysticism and animal hunting, which may require context about prehistoric survival.
-A parent might notice their child withdrawing from a group because they feel 'less than' or observing their child being picked on for a physical trait or an unconventional hobby.
+Parents may want to be prepared to discuss the role of hunting in prehistoric societies and the spiritual beliefs of early humans, as these are depicted in the book.
+A parent might notice their child withdrawing from a group because they feel 'less than' or an unconventional hobby.

 Younger readers (8-9) will focus on the adventure and the bond with Ram the dog.
 Older readers (11-12) will better appreciate the nuance of the social hierarchy and the internal conflict Tao feels regarding his father.